ethereum/ethereum-org-website/src/content/staking/dvt/index.md

 5. **Minimized slashing** and downtime risks
 6. **Improves diversity** (client, data center, location, regulation, etc.)
 7. **Enhanced security** of validator key management

+## How does DVT work? {#how-does-dvt-work}

+A DVT solution contains the following components:

+- **[Shamir's secret sharing](https://medium.com/@keylesstech/a-beginners-guide-to-shamir-s-secret-sharing-e864efbf3648)** - Validators use [BLS keys](https://en.wikipedia.org/wiki/BLS_digital_signature).
+Individual BLS "key shares" ("key shares") can be combined into a single aggregated key (signature).
+In DVT, the private key for a validator is the combined BLS signature of each operator in the cluster.
+- **[Threshold signature scheme](https://medium.com/nethermind-eth/threshold-signature-schemes-36f40bc42aca)** - Determines the number of individual key shares that are required for signing duties, e.g., 3 out of 4.
+- **[Distributed key generation (DKG)](https://medium.com/toruslabs/what-distributed-key-generation-is-866adc79620)** - Cryptographic process that generates the key shares and is used to distribute the shares of an existing or new validator key to the nodes in a cluster.
+- **[Multiparty computation (MPC)](https://messari.io/report/applying-multiparty-computation-to-the-world-of-blockchains)** - The full validator key is generated in secret using multiparty computation.
+The full key is never known to any individual operator—they only ever know their own part of it (their "share").
+- **Consensus protocol** - The consensus protocol selects one node to be the block proposer.
+They share the block with the other nodes in the cluster, who add their key shares to the aggregate signature.
+When enough key shares have been aggregated, the block is proposed on Ethereum.

+Distributed validators have built-in fault tolerance and can keep running even if some of the individual nodes go offline.
+This means that the cluster is resilient even if some of the nodes within it turn out to be malicious or lazy.

 ## DVT use cases {#dvt-use-cases}